 This involves learning to eat using utensils.
 This can be very frustrating and is certainly not a reason to be upset with your child.

-Learning to eat with utensils is a learning curve.
+Learning to eat with utensils is a steep learning curve.

 Being patient is extremely important.